How Long Does Laundry Detergent Last?

 The ingredients can separate or get watery, so you might see liquid on top and thicker gunk on the bottom.
 The effectiveness of liquid detergent may decrease after the Best Used By date has passed.

-Pods & Tablets:
+Pods & Tablets

 Shelf life: Around 1 year.